rushithareddyyy/Face-Detection/README.md

 ## Project Info

 All the features implemented in this project are as follows:
-The core logic can be found in [FaceDetect > facedetect.py]
+The core logic can be found in [Face Detection > facedetect.py]

 + FaceDetect has been implemented and packaged as a class to be imported for usage.
 + The framework allows reading images, videos and webcam streams in 2 ways: